threefoldtecharchive/0-autobuilder/README.md

 Status like **success**, **error** and **pending*** will be forwarded to GitHub and full-logs url will be dispatched as well.
 You can use this service to authorize Pull Requests only on success build.

+### Configuration parser
+When then autobuilder starts or the configuration repository is modified, during parsing of the configuration files, the parsing is logged like any build and status is reported to github as well.
+You can easily knows some configuration files was malformed, etc.

 ## Documentation

 For more documentation see the [`/docs`](./docs) directory, where you'll find a [table of contents](/docs/SUMMARY.md).